-The Association of British Muslims (AoBM) is the oldest organisation of its kind in the UK, established in 1889 as The English Islamic Association by Shayku-l Islam Abdulla Quilliam Bey (William Henry Quilliam), a Liverpool solicitor.
-Since 2010, under the leadership of Sheikh Paul Salahuddin Armstrong and Mohammed Abbasi, the AoBM has worked with Muslims across the UK to develop the British Muslim community, encourage dialogue, promote education and bring about community cohesion.
+The Association of British Muslims (AoBM) is the oldest organization of its kind in the UK, established in 1889 as The English Islamic Association by Shayku-l Islam Abdulla Quilliam Bey (William Henry Quilliam), a Liverpool solicitor.
+Since 2010, under the leadership of Shaykh Paul Salahuddin Armstrong and Mohammed Abbasi, the AoBM has worked with Muslims across the UK to develop the British Muslim community, encourage dialogue, promote education and bring about community cohesion.

 AoBM has developed diverse grassroots support of people from all backgrounds working towards a brighter future for Islam, British Muslims, and the United Kingdom.